The best restaurants in Rome

 Italian restaurant with seasonal ingredients

 This bistrot right in Piazza di Pietra is one I absolutely suggest.
 My friends Vincy and Giulia have been telling me about it for years and only recently I’ve had the chance to try it out.
 Genuine flavors, lovely service and outstanding food.
-I can’t recommend this enough.
 They have a menu plus daily specials written on a black board.
 I’m not a fan of oxtrail ragout but the pappardelle alla coda alla vaccinara I tasted at Osteria dell’Ingegno completely made me change my mind.
 Fantastic.
+During the summer you may also dine in the outdoor tables right on Piazza di Pietra.

 Osteria del SostegnoVia delle Colonnelle, 5